databrickslabs/dbldatagen/docs/MIGRATION_V0_TO_CORE.md

 integer("feature_2", min=0, max=100)
 ```

-Expand `numColumns` manually when migrating; core does not provide a
+Expand `numColumns` manually when migrating.
+This is a deliberate design
-converter, and each column spec is explicit by design.
+choice in core (every column spec is explicit, named, and individually
+validated), not a side-effect of template validation.
+If a generator
+needs many similar columns, build the list with a Python comprehension
+and splat it into `TableSpec.columns`.

 ### Unique Values